djw11192/gametime-checkout/README.md

   that need to match the orders table (see *Analytics* above).
 - **Data storage** — Postgres as the primary database, Redis for checkout sessions; with real indexing, TTLs, and Redis as a cache layer.
+- **Inventory lock** — I would use Redis to do a very short-lived lock on the actual tickets.
+This would handle race conditions before ever touching payment logic, instead of today's design where two racing sessions can both authorize a card and the loser's hold gets voided after the fact.
 - **Event search** — something like Elasticsearch for the events page, once it needs real querying and search rather than a simple list.
 - **Multiple servers** — horizontally scaling the API means one device can be on server A while the other is on server B; SSE needs pub/sub to broadcast across both.
 - **Accessibility** — a proper audit, likely with third-party tooling.
 - **Time zones and device clocks** — handling both correctly across surfaces.
 - **More testing** - I kept tests simple and tried focusing on some of the key scenarios.
-I could be more thorough and write e2e tests
+I could be more thorough and write e2e tests.

 ## Agent Usage